 - Nodules (round growths) found in the brain

-- Angiomyolipoma of the kidney (These are benign growths but can cause serious medical problems; there is a low risk that these tumors could become cancerous.)
+- Angiomyolipoma of the kidney.
+These are benign growths but can cause serious medical problems; there is a low risk that these tumors could become cancerous.

 - Multiple pits in the teeth

-- Fibromas (growths) of the gums
+- Fibromas (growths) of the gums inside the mouth

 - Multiple kidney cysts

-- “Confetti” skin lesions (small, whitish discoloration)
+- “Confetti” skin lesions, meaning small, whitish discolorations

-- Changes in the retina (inside the eye)
+- Changes in the retina inside the eye

-- Other hamartomas (benign growths of tissue)
+- Other hamartomas, which are benign growths of tissue

 If a person has a family history of TSC, that person is also suspected of having TSC if they have any features of the condition.
 Genetic testing for mutations in the TSC1 and TSC2 gene is available for people suspected to have TSC.
 However, as many as 30% of people with TSC will not have a mutation detected in one of these genes.